The Great American Bash (1991)

-The 1991 Great American Bash was the third annual Great American Bash professional wrestling pay-per-view event produced by World Championship Wrestling (WCW), and the seventh annual Great American Bash event overall.
+The 1991 Great American Bash was a professional wrestling pay-per-view event produced by World Championship Wrestling (WCW).
+It was the third annual Great American Bash under the WCW banner and the seventh annual Great American Bash event overall.
 It was also the first held by WCW alone following its split from the National Wrestling Alliance (NWA) in January 1991.
 The event took place on July 14, 1991, at the Baltimore Arena in Baltimore, Maryland.
 This was the fourth Great American Bash held at this venue after the 1988, 1989, and 1990 events.

 The original scheduled card of the event was heavily changed.
 Ric Flair was scheduled to defend the WCW World Heavyweight Championship against Lex Luger in a steel cage match, but Flair quit WCW before the event and was replaced by Barry Windham, with the match being for the vacant championship.
 Luger defeated Windham to win his first world championship.
 The final bout of the show was a handicap steel cage match, in which Rick Steiner defeated Arn Anderson and Paul E. Dangerously.

 Production

 Background

 The Great American Bash is a professional wrestling event established in 1985.
 It was first produced by the National Wrestling Alliance's (NWA) Jim Crockett Promotions (JCP) and aired on closed-circuit television before becoming a pay-per-view event in 1988; JCP was rebranded as World Championship Wrestling (WCW) later that same year.
 The 1991 event was the third annual Great American Bash event promoted by WCW and seventh annual overall.
 The event took place on July 14, 1991, at the Baltimore Arena in Baltimore, Maryland.
 This was the fourth Great American Bash held at this venue after the 1988, 1989, and 1990 events.
-It was also the first Great American Bash held by WCW alone after its split from the NWA earlier that year in January.
+It was also the first Great American Bash held by WCW after it launched its own World Heavyweight Championship, independent from the NWA's version earlier that year in January.

 Storylines

 The card was originally to be headlined by a steel cage match between Ric Flair and Lex Luger for the WCW World Heavyweight Championship, and this match was heavily promoted on WCW television but two weeks before the show, then-WCW Executive Vice President Jim Herd fired Flair over a contract dispute, stripping him of the title in the process.
 At the time, champions left a $25,000 security deposit that would be refunded to them (along with any accumulated interest on the deposit) once they lost the title.
 As Herd did not give Flair back his deposit, Flair retained possession of the belt and later brought it to the World Wrestling Federation, where he appeared with it on television.
 WCW had to commission a new world championship belt.
 However, the new belt could not be readied in time for the event, so the company was forced to improvise.
-A Championship Wrestling from Florida title belt that was in the possession of Dusty Rhodes was used and a metal plate with "World Championship Wrestling" was attached to the front.
+A Professional Wrestling Federation (Florida) title belt that was in the possession of Dusty Rhodes was used and a metal plate with "World Championship Wrestling" was attached to the front.